Belantamab mafodotin

-Belantamab mafodotin, sold under the brand name Blenrep, is a medication for the treatment of relapsed and refractory multiple myeloma.
+Belantamab mafodotin, sold under the brand name Blenrep, is a monoclonal antibody conjugated with a cytotoxic agent for the treatment of relapsed and refractory multiple myeloma.
+Belantamab mafodotin is a B-cell maturation antigen (BCMA)-directed antibody and microtubule inhibitor conjugate.

 The most common adverse reactions include keratopathy (corneal epithelium change on eye exam), decreased visual acuity, nausea, blurred vision, pyrexia, infusion-related reactions, and fatigue.

 Belantamab mafodotin is a humanized IgG1κ monoclonal antibody against the B-cell maturation antigen (BCMA) conjugated with a cytotoxic agent, maleimidocaproyl monomethyl auristatin F (mcMMAF).
 The antibody-drug conjugate binds to BCMA on myeloma cell surfaces causing cell cycle arrest and inducing antibody-dependent cellular cytotoxicity.

 Belantamab mafodotin was approved for medical use in the United States and in the European Union in August 2020.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US Food and Drug Administration considers it to be a first-in-class medication.